dezem/SAK/SAK_32bit/liesmich_readme.txt

 Extensions.xc0 and .xci.00 are accepted

 *** Update XCI:
-Needed your dumped game as XCI, the latest update as NSP optionally your dumped DLC's as NSP
+Needed your dumped game as XCI, the latest update as NSP/NSZ optionally your dumped DLC's as NSP

 *** Converting XCI to NSP:
 keys.dat / prod.keys is required